- The UOFC vs. The Yale College Dean’s Office?

 - Register.
 In order to access space, recruit at the Student Organizations Bazaar, and apply for university funds, student organizations must register with the Yale College Dean’s Office.
-The Yale College Dean’s Office accepts applications for new groups twice in an academic year, in the Fall and the Spring.
+Beginning in 23-24, the Yale College Dean’s Office will only accept applications for new groups in the Spring.
 For exact registration dates, visit this website.
 Registration takes place through Yale Connect.
-If you’ve missed the deadline, you will need to wait until the next semester to register your group.
+If you’ve missed the deadline, you will need to wait until the next year to register your group.
 In the meantime, consider partnering with other organizations to host events.

 - Affiliate.
 After you’ve registered your organization with the YCDO, you are free to connect with any relevant campus centers.
 Campus centers include, but are not limited to, the Cultural Centers, OISS, Dwight Hall, the Chaplain’s Office, the School of Engineering and Applied Sciences, and the Yale Entrepreneurial Institute.
 Affiliation with a campus center may allow you access to additional resources, including funding and space.
 Each affiliation process is unique and varies in formality, so reach out directly to the center if you have questions about affiliation.

 - Onboard.
-For the first two semesters of your organization’s existence, you will go through the onboarding process.
+For the first semester of your organization’s existence, you will go through the onboarding process.
 During the onboarding process, you will meet with your Student Organizations Consultant at least three times.
 Click here to learn more about the onboarding process.
 Note: if your organization chooses to become a Dwight Hall Member Group, you will not go through YCDO Onboarding and will instead complete Dwight Hall’s New Member process.

 - Update.
 The Onboarding Process culminates in a brief summary shared with the Student Organization Review Committee.
 The Committee will decide whether your group becomes a fully recognized organization or whether you need to complete further onboarding.

 Sure!
 To access the intent to register form, click here.

 Please note, this link is only to show the questions currently asked on the application.
 You will need to complete and submit the form via Yale Connect in order to submit your intent to register application.
 This application is only available during the student organization registration dates.